-- Buildup of household and commercial chemicals in the air
+- Buildup of household and industrial chemicals in the air

 I wrote a book a few years ago called The 8-Hour Sleep Paradox.
-In it, I talk about the misconception of there being a magical amount of hours to sleep, when most people aren’t getting significant enough sleep quality for that time limit to matter.
+In it, I talk about the misconception of believing that how long you sleep (sleep quantity) is the magic bullet, when most people aren’t achieving proper sleep quality for any amount of sleep to really matter.

 If I can leave you with anything of note today, I want it to be this: If you are getting up after 8 hours of sleep and don’t feel rested, day after day, something needs to change.

 The good news is that understanding how to improve your sleep can give you a new spring in your step each morning.